National Gallery of Kosovo: Artist of Tomorrow Award XI

 This program was initiated by Wendy W. Luers, founder and director of Foundation for a Civil Society in the United States.
 This competition is organised in many places of South East Europe, where the ceremonies of the Award traditionally continue.
 The award in Kosova was first organized in 2002 from the Kosova National Art Gallery in cooperation with the American Embassy.

-The winner of the exhibition is rewarded by a six-week residency at the highly acclaimed International Curatorial Studios Program in New York.
-The residency gives the winner the opportunity to build a professional network that will mark a significant change in his career.
+The winner of the exhibition is rewarded by a six-week residency at the International Curatorial Studios Program in New York.
+The residency gives the winner an opportunity to build an international professional network.

 Originally held in 1991 in Czechoslovakia, this competition started attracting attention from many other countries in Europe.
 It started in Kosovo in 2002, and is now held in more than ten countries.

-This is the only competition of its kind, and gives the winners the chance to create contacts and relations with people who might be of great help to their careers.
+This is the only competition of its kind, and gives the winners the chance to create contacts and relations with people in their field.

 Anyone under the age of 35 can apply.
 The winners are chosen by a panel of experts, and all finalists may exhibit their artwork at the KNAG.
 The prize is a six-week stay in an international studio in New York City as well as a curatorial program, and has been so for eleven years.